Chilipp/psyplot-conda/README.rst

 This repository is contains the necessary files to create an executable that can be used to install conda and psyplot (including GUI).

-Executables can be downloaded from the Releases_ page.
+Executables can be downloaded from the Releases_ page, nightly builds for Linux and OSX are available here_.

 This installer contains all necessary dependencies for psyplot_, psyplot-gui_, psy-simple_, psy-maps_ and psy-reg_ plus the conda package for managing